 Coronavirus has given us harsh reminders of inequalities around us.
 We know that poverty can kill.
 We’ve learned that people of colour are more deeply affected by Covid-19.
 Reports of injustice and police brutality have moved us to show support for the Black Lives Matter movement as it marches on.

-You can see these donations and more in our Collecting in the Time of Coronavirus exhibition at Glasgow Women’s Library from 1st September until 17th December.
+If you’re able to visit in person, you can see these donations and more in our Collecting in the Time of Coronavirus exhibition at Glasgow Women’s Library from 1st September until 17th December 2020.

 We believe collecting women’s accounts of coronavirus is critical.
 There is a vast array of perspectives on the pandemic to represent and record.
 If you feel your story is still to be told, please do get in touch with our collections team.